DanielWeber-Sec/grc-security-portfolio/isms-project/README.md

 ---

+# ISMS Implementation Project (ISO 27001 aligned)

+---

 ## Overview

-This repository shows a structured implementation of an Information Security Management System (ISMS) aligned with ISO 27001.
+This project demonstrates the design and implementation of an Information Security Management System (ISMS) aligned with ISO 27001.

-The focus is on:

-- risk-based decision-making
-- clear governance structures
-- practical implementation in a production environment

-The ISMS is designed as a management tool, not just a compliance exercise.
+It follows a structured, risk-based approach and focuses on translating security requirements into practical, business-aligned decisions and implementable controls.

 ---

 ## Scenario

-The ISMS is designed for a mid-sized automotive supplier.
+The ISMS is designed for a mid-sized automotive supplier operating in a production-driven and regulated environment.

 Key characteristics:

-- high dependency on system availability
+- High dependency on system availability
-- integration with external suppliers
+- Integration with external suppliers
-- handling of sensitive operational and customer data
+- Handling of sensitive operational and customer data
-- increasing use of cloud services
+- Increasing use of cloud-based collaboration tools

-Security decisions must align with operational constraints and business priorities.

 ---

-## Structure
+## Objective

-The repository follows the lifecycle of an ISMS:

-1. Scope & Context
-   Definition of environment, assets, and stakeholders

-2. Risk Assessment
+The objective is to establish a structured security management system that:

-   Identification and evaluation of risks
+- Identifies and evaluates relevant risks

-3. Risk Treatment
-   Selection and prioritization of controls

-4. Statement of Applicability (SoA)
-   Mapping of risks to implemented controls

-5. Security Policies
+- Enables informed, risk-based decision-making
-   Definition of rules and responsibilities
+- Defines clear governance structures and responsibilities

-6. Control Mapping
-   Alignment with ISO 27001 and related frameworks

-7. Compliance Extension
-   Integration of regulatory requirements (e.g., NIS2, GDPR)

-8. Audit
-   Evaluation of effectiveness and identification of gaps

-9. Tabletop Exercise
-   Simulation of incident response under realistic conditions

-10. Business Continuity
-    Recovery strategy and resilience planning
+- Implements appropriate security controls
+- Supports audit readiness and continuous improvement

 ---

-## Key Capabilities
+## Approach

-- structured risk assessment and prioritization
-- translation of technical risks into business impact
-- definition and implementation of controls
-- alignment with ISO 27001 and regulatory requirements
-- incident response planning and validation
-- integration of security into business processes
+The implementation follows a consistent, risk-based lifecycle:

+1. Scope & Context Definition
+2. Asset Identification & Classification
+3. Risk Assessment (Likelihood × Impact)
+4. Risk Treatment & Control Selection
+5. Policy Definition & Governance Structuring
+6. Implementation & Documentation
+7. Monitoring & Continuous Improvement
+8. Audit Preparation

 ---

-## Key Artifacts
+## Key Components

-- Risk Register
-- Statement of Applicability (SoA)
-- Security Policies
-- Control Mapping Matrix
-- Audit Findings
-- Incident Response Scenario
-- Business Continuity Plan
+### Scope & Context
+👉 `/01_scope_context`

+Definition of ISMS scope, business environment, stakeholders, and relevant assets.

 ---

-## Outcome

-The result is a structured ISMS foundation that:

-- supports management decision-making
-- provides traceability from risk to control
-- reflects real operational constraints
-- enables continuous improvement
+### Risk Assessment
+👉 `/02_risk-assessment`

+Development of a qualitative risk model based on Likelihood × Impact.

+Focus on:

+- Identifying relevant threats and vulnerabilities
+- Evaluating business impact
+- Prioritizing risks for treatment

 ---

-## Purpose

-This project demonstrates how an ISMS can be designed and implemented in a practical and business-oriented way.

-The focus is on clarity, structure, and applicability.
+### Risk Treatment
+👉 `/03_risk_treatment`

+Definition of mitigation strategies and selection of appropriate controls.

+Focus on aligning security measures with business priorities and risk levels.

 ---

-## Disclaimer

-This is a simplified implementation.
+### Policies & Governance
+👉 `/05_policies`

+Design of structured and implementable security policies aligned with ISO 27001.

-It intentionally focuses on structure and decision-making instead of full operational depth.
+Focus on clarity, accountability, and operational applicability.

-Real-world environments include additional complexity (e.g., legacy systems, organizational constraints, regulatory overlap).
+---

+### Control Mapping
+👉 `/06_control_mapping`

+Mapping of controls to ISO 27001 requirements and other relevant frameworks.

+Focus on traceability and audit readiness.

+---

+### Compliance Extension
+👉 `/07_compliance_extension`

+Extension of the ISMS towards regulatory requirements (e.g. GDPR context).

+---

+### Audit Preparation
+👉 `/08_audit`

+Preparation of audit artifacts, findings documentation, and improvement actions.

+---

+### Tabletop Exercise
+👉 `/09_tabletop_exercise`

+Simulation of a ransomware incident to validate incident response and business continuity.

+Focus on:

+- Decision-making under pressure
+- Role clarity and escalation paths
+- Structured response coordination

+---

+### Business Continuity
+👉 `/10_business_continuity`

+Definition of recovery strategies and continuity planning.

+---

+## Key Takeaways

+- Security must be aligned with business objectives, not treated as a standalone function
+- Risk-based decision-making is central to effective security governance
+- Clear structures and responsibilities are critical for implementation
+- Practical applicability is more important than theoretical completeness
+- Continuous improvement is a core part of any ISMS

+---

+## Outcome

+This project demonstrates the ability to:

+- Structure complex security requirements into a coherent system
+- Translate risks into actionable controls
+- Align security measures with business priorities
+- Design governance frameworks that are practical and auditable